-In order to understand better the transition from AVC to CVC, let us inspect two solutions indicated by the arrows in Fig. 15 [for convenience CVC (m = 6) and AVC (m = 6)].
-Both have very similar energy levels (EKE $\sim 694 \text{ m}^2 \text{ s}^{-2}$ ).
-The only difference in generating each solution was the propagation speed for the forcing $c = 12 \text{ m s}^{-1}$ for CVC (m = 6) and $c = 24 \text{ m s}^{-1}$ for AVC (m = 6).
-The evolution of CVC (m = 6) and AVC (m = 6) for two times in their life cycle is shown in Fig. 16.
-The relative vorticity and wind vectors for days 4 and 7 are shown in Fig. 17.
+The evolution of CVC(m=6) and AVC(m=6) for two times in their life cycle is shown in Fig 16.
+The relative vorticity and wind vectors for day 4 and day 7 are shown in Fig 17.
 It should be stressed that the initial evolution is quite similar.
 By day 4, both waves look very much alike.

-However, by day 7 both solutions are bifurcating, one to a CVC and the other to an AVC.
-It seems that the speed of the initial wave is a perturbation to the finite-amplitude vortex interaction to make the abrupt jump, but as previously stressed, it is not due to a resonance mechanism.
-Note also that all the solutions with CVC do not have similar final states.
-Some display an undulating PV whereas the others consist of a distinct streak of eddies.
-This seems to confirm the previous discussion of m = 7, that only when the eddies are able to redistribute the PV and find a compatible steering level, can they survive as individual entities.
-Figure 17 corroborates the fact that CVC (m = 6) produces a jet equatorward of the initial position and AVC (m = 7) produces a jet poleward of the initial position.
-The eddy kinetic energy is also shown for both cases in Fig. 17.
-CVC (m = 6) produces eddies that remain longer but are not quite as permanent as in the m = 7 case, whereas AVC zonalizes very quickly.
+Fig 17.
+Similar to Fig 12.
+The time evolution of the zonal mean flow and the eddy kinetic energy for these two m=6 solutions also that all the solutions with CVC do not have similar final states.
+Some display an undulating Pv whereas the others consist of a distinct streak of eddies.
+This seems to confirm the previous discussion of m=7, that only when the eddies are able to redistribute the Pv and find a compatible steering level, can they survive as individual entities.
+Fig 17 corroborates the fact that CVC(m=6) produces a jet equatorward of the initial position and AVC(m=7) produces a jet poleward of the initial position.
+The eddy kinetic energy is also shown for both cases in Fig 17.
+CVC(m=6) produces eddies that remain longer but are not quite as permanent as in the m=7 case, whereas AVC zonalizes very quickly.